aentwist/gamedriver/README.md

 if len(add_btns) > 3:
     gd.tap_box(add_btns[3])

-# By default matching is in grayscale.
-However sometimes there is a need for
+# Matching is in grayscale by default, however sometimes there is a need for
 # color matching.
 For example, if the same button has different colors.
+While
+# that is the core use case, color matching also improves accuracy - a
+# reasonable alternative to fine-tuning the threshold strictness (see below).
-if not gd.touch_img_when_visible(
+if not gd.tap_img_when_visible(
     # Wait until the button changes from disabled (gray) to enabled (blue).
     # Use a lower timeout in case this might not occur; then if it doesn't
     # we won't be waiting too long.